How Long Have Domesticated Cats Been Around?

-Did you know that just 60 years ago, few cats lived entirely indoors at all?
+Did you know that not even a century ago, few cats lived entirely indoors at all?
 In fact, for more than 10,000 years, cats have lived outdoor lives, sharing the environment with birds and wildlife.
-Understanding cats’ place in history and human evolution reveals how very recently domestic cats came indoors and how millions of this species—feral cats—continue to live healthy lives outdoors today, as all domestic cats are biologically adapted to do.
+Understanding cats’ place in history and human evolution reveals how very recently domestic cats came indoors and how millions of this species—who we call community cats—continue to live healthy lives outdoors today, as all domestic cats are biologically adapted to do.

 Origins of the Domestic Cat

 Over thousands of years, a new species of cat eventually evolved that naturally made its home around people: felis catus.
-Today, pet, stray, and feral cats belong to this species that we call the domestic cat.1
+Pet, stray, and feral cats (stray and feral cats are community cats) are all this same species, which we call the domestic cat.1

 Cats Travel the World

 Cats formed a mutually beneficial relationship with people, and some scientists argue that cats domesticated themselves.2 Especially prized as mousers on ships, cats traveled with people around the globe:

 - A burial site in Cyprus provides the first archaeological evidence of humans and cats living side-by-side, as far back as 9,500 years ago.
 Cats must have been brought to the island intentionally by humans.3